-Front matter allows page-specific variables to be included at the top of a Markdown file using TOML format, set between triple-plus
+Front matter allows page-specific metadata and functionality to be included at the top of a Markdown file.

 +++ lines.
 The variables may include metadata such as page title, date published, author, categories, tags, and so on.
 Here is a simple example: